ViewpointPMO/MCQ-Salesforce-Reporting/README.md

 # GAS Script for Salesforce Integration

 This Google App Script (GAS) allows you to interact with Salesforce using OAuth2.0.
-The GAS script fetches data from Salesforce based on given criteria and updates Google Sheets accordingly.
+The GAS script fetches data from Salesforce based on criteria from Google Sheets and updates another Google Sheet accordingly.

 ## Setup and Configuration